 - The related RTCP port for the primary audio stream.

 - The related RTCP port for the secondary audio stream.

 Timestamps in the RTP headers can be used to synchronize the presentation of the various streams.

 As a side note, RTCP is almost vestigial for most applications.
 It’s specified in RFC 3550 along with RTP.
-If you’re implementing a decoder you’ll need to listen on the RTCP ports, but you can almost ignore any data sent to you.
-The exceptions are the sender report, which you’ll need in order to match up the timestamps between the streams, and the BYE, which some sources will send as they tear down a stream.
+If you’re implementing a decoder, you’ll need to listen on the RTCP ports, but you can almost ignore any data sent to you.
+The exceptions are the sender report, which you’ll need to match up the timestamps between the streams, and the BYE, which some sources will send as they tear down a stream.

 I’m not a fan of streaming video over TCP.
-In the event a packet is lost in the network, it’s usually worse to wait for a retransmission (which is what happens with TCP’s guaranteed delivery) than it is just to allow the resulting video glitch to pass through to the user (which is what happens with UDP).
+In the event a packet is lost in the network, it’s usually worse to wait for retransmission (which is what happens with TCP’s guaranteed delivery) than it is to allow the resulting video glitch to pass through to the user (which is what happens with UDP).

 So the RTSP RFC, in section 10.12, briefly outlines a mode of interleaving the RTP and RTCP packets onto the existing TCP connection being used for RTSP.
 Each RTP and RTCP packet is given a four-byte prefix and dropped onto the TCP stream.
 The result is that the player connects to the RTSP server, and all communication flows over a single TCP connection between the two.